2025 North Carolina Sports Network

 That left Keatts, who assumedly saved his job last March, with five returning contributors: starting guards Michael O’Connell and Jayden Taylor, plus backups Ben Middlebrooks, Dennis Parker Jr. and Breon Pass.

-Taylor, a starter on the wing for much of the 2023-24 regular season, is an outstanding defender who hopes to have a bigger offensive role in 2024-25.
+Taylor, a starter on the wing for much of the 2023-24 regular season, is an outstanding defender who has a bigger offensive role in 2024-25.
 O’Connell, a pass-first point guard, took over Taylor’s starting spot in the postseason and helped the Pack improve its offensive efficiency.

-Joining them in a very experienced Wolfpack backcourt will be senior Marcus Hill, a Bowling Green transfer who averaged 20.5 points per game last season, and redshirt junior Mike James, a Louisville transfer who was a double-digit scorer for the Cardinals in each of the past two seasons.
+Joining them in a very experienced Wolfpack backcourt is senior Marcus Hill, a Bowling Green transfer who averaged 20.5 points per game last season.
+Mike James, a Louisville transfer who was a double-digit scorer for the Cardinals in each of the past two seasons, has not yet played for the Pack because of a knee injury.

 Regardless of talent, it typically takes time to get returning pieces and incoming talent from the portal to click together.
 Just look at last year’s Wolfpack rotation.
 It took nearly the entire season for those players to start clicking.